planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Visibility

-Things like darkness, underbrush, and smoke make tasks related to vision more difficult.
+Darkness, underbrush, and smoke make tasks related to vision more difficult.
 In general, dim light is worth a -1 penalty and total darkness a -3.
 Equipment such as torches or night vision goggles can remove this penalty.
 Sudden flashes of bright light can also inflict a